antalsz/hs-to-coq/hs-to-coq/examples/ghc/README.md

 Coqified ghc
 ============

-This directory contains beginnings a coqified version of GHC.
+This directory contains the beginnings of a coqified version of GHC.

 First, you will need to build the `base` library, in `../ghc-base` (see the README there for more information).